telicent-oss/ies-tool/README.md

     ies:iso8601PeriodRepresentation "1985-08-21"^^xsd:string .
 ```

-Note that the URIs are generated automatically (UUIDs plus a URI stub) unless the uri parameter is used to manually set them.
+Note that the URIs are generated automatically (UUIDs appended to the default data namespace) unless the uri parameter is used to manually set them.

 ### Low-level operations (RDF / RDFS)